mlsquare/book/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to 100 problems in AI's documentation!
+100 problems in AI
 ==============================================

 .. toctree::
+   :maxdepth: 4

+   Introduction <ch03/index>
+   Chapter 1 <ch01/index>
-   :maxdepth: 2
+   Chapter 2 <ch02/index>
-   :caption: Contents: